Estimated time to Update: <5 Minutes

 - The Date an SKU stopped being sold at that cost.
 The end date is only required if the SKU cost changed.
 In the example below, you'll notice only 2 SKUs have End Dates (highlighted).
 This is not a required field.

-Columns B, C, and D are required if an SKU exists.
-E is only required if you need to list the SKU twice.
+Columns B, C, and E are required if a SKU exists.
+F is only required if you need to list the SKU twice.